-Pursuant to a Convertible Note instrument, Baker Steel Resources trust provided the Company with A\$200,000 for working capital in July 2017 with associated borrowing costs of \$40,000.
+Pursuant to a Convertible Note instrument Tranche 1, Baker Steel Resources Trust provided the Company with A\$200,000 for working capital in July 2017 with associated borrowing costs of \$40,000.
 The loan instrument is convertible, on shareholder approval, into fully paid ordinary shares of 1 cent per share.
-The repayment date set out in the agreement was 31 October 2017, however; the company has been advised by Baker Steel that it will seek to convert the loan instrument into equity provided its equity interest does not exceed 20%.